"...on a job application

 - injunction on the video for Zorn's cover, below

-There's so much hippy chat cloaking jazz.
+God there's so much hippy chat cloaked around jazz.
 (Tales of the otherworldly and interworldly.)
-Too often it's a druggy and emptily radical space.
+Too often it's a druggy, emptily radical space.
 This spooks a lot of people away.
 (Dizzy Gillespie called it "mess" music.)
 But the cosmic pseudo-philosophy is the least interesting thing about it.

 There's so much scary technicality around jazz.
-(Tales of the diatonic and atonic.)
+(Tales of the diatonic and aleatoric.)
 This spooks a lot of people away.
 (Dizzy Gillespie called it "mess" music.)
-This is probably overcompensation; scar tissue from classical music's racist rejection of the intensely new, clever, black musics.
-But jazz has kept its jargon simply because snobbishness is loads and loads of fun.
+The intellectualisation is probably overcompensation; scar tissue from classical music's long rejection of the intense new black bebop.
+Jazz has kept classical jargon simply because snobbishness is loads and loads of fun.

 Jazz is thus both Continental and Analytic.
 Few capture the hard clear mist as well as Ornette Coleman did.
 This is the first cut on his world-messing Shape of Jazz To Come - frenetic, melody mutating, haunting.
 Cherry (the trumpeter) & Coleman (saxist) are preternatural together, dueting madly.
 "Lonely Woman" is all kinds of things - repetitive and frozen, scarcely developing.